BinPro/CONCOCT/doc/complete_example.md

     mkdir CONCOCT-complete-example
     cd CONCOCT-complete-example

+Then load the CONCOCT module:

+    module load concoct

 Set three variables with full paths.
 One pointing to the root directory of the ```CONCOCT``` software, one pointing to the test data repository, named ```CONCOCT_TEST``` and one to the directory we just created.
 If you now have these in the folder ```/home/username/src/```, for instance, then use:

     export CONCOCT=/class/stamps-software/CONCOCT